 sudo ldconfig /usr/local/lib

 The ldconfig command will configure the dynamic linker run-time bindings, making ImageMagick accessible and usable on your system.
-Once you run this command, you should be able to use ImageMagick without any issues.
+Once you run this command, you can use ImageMagick without any issues.
 Failure to perform this step may result in the following error in your terminal:

 magick: error while loading shared libraries: libMagickCore-7.Q16HDRI.so.10: cannot open shared object file: No such file or directory